Open-EO/openeo-vue-components/README.md

 - `error(message, title)`: Informs about an error, e.g. to show error messages in the UI.
 	- `message` (string): The error message.
 	- `title` (string|null): Some errors provide a title, too.
-- `showProcess(id)`: Providing this event will enable a button on each process so that user can click it to get more details.
+- `showProcess(id, namespace)`: Providing this event will enable a button on each process so that user can click it to get more details.
 This event is fired when the user has clicked the button.
 The UI can then show the process details to the user.
-	- `id` (string): ID of a process to show
+	- `id` (string): ID of the process to show
+	- `namespace` (string): Namespace of the process
 - `showCollection(id)`: Providing this event will enable a button on each collection so that user can click it to get more details.
 This event is fired when the user has clicked the button.
 The UI can then show the collection details to the user.
 	- `id` (string): ID of a collection to show
 - `showParameter(parameter)`: Providing this event will enable a button on each parameter so that user can click it to get more details about the parameter and its schema.
 This event is fired when the user has clicked the button.
 The UI can then show the parameter details to the user.